PHPSocialNetwork/phpfastcache/docs/DRIVERS.md

 * Devrandom **(Added in V8.0.8)**
   * A development driver with configurable factor chance and data length.
 * Dynamodb **(Added in V9)**
-  * A very high-performance NoSQL driver using a key-value pair system.
+  * An AWS cloud NoSQL driver using a key-value pair system.
 Be careful when flushing the table as it will delete and recreate the table due to a Dynamodb limitation.
 * Files
   * A file driver that use serialization for storing data for regular performances.
 A _$path_ config must be specified, else the system temporary directory will be used.
+* Firestore **(Added in V9)**
+  * A GCP cloud NoSQL driver using a key-value pair system.
+Collections are created automatically on-the-fly.
 * Leveldb
   * A NoSQL driver using a key-value pair system.
 A _$path_ config must be specified, else the system temporary directory will be used.
 * Memcache